Nineteen properties to kick off 2019

 East of Auckland a large greenfield development area of nearly 3ha is for sale in Flat Bush.

-"The land is in pasture now," says John Stringer who, with colleague Eddie Zhao, is marketing 285 Murphys Rd and 370 Ormiston Rd for sale by tender closing 2pm, March 6.
+"The land is in pasture at present," says John Stringer who, with colleague Eddie Zhao, is marketing 285 Murphys Rd and 370 Ormiston Rd for sale by tender closing 2pm on March 6.

 The near rectangular land block of 30,590sq m occupying a strategic corner site at the intersection of Murphys and Ormiston Rds, comprises Lot 1 of 13,732sq m and adjoining Lot 2 of 16,858sq m.
 "Each lot is offered for sale separately or together," Stringer says.